KDE/digikam-doc/maintenance_tools/maintenance_quality.rst

 .. contents::

 .. figure:: images/maintenance_quality_sorter.webp
+    :alt:
+    :align: center

+    The digiKam Maintenance Options for Image Quality Sorter

-The tool will parse the items to determine the quality and sort them with the Pick Label properties in database as:
+The tool will parse the items to determine the **Quality** and sort them with the **Pick Label** properties in database as:

    - The **Red** flag for **Rejected**.

    - The **Yellow** flag for **Pending**.

    - The **Green** flag for **Accepted**.

-The Image Quality Sorter assigns Pick Labels to items according to the default settings in Settings --> Configure digiKam... --> Image Quality Sorter, or a dedicated settings tuned in this view.
+The Image Quality Sorter assigns Pick Labels to items according to the default settings in :menuselection:`Settings --> Configure digiKam...` and the **Image Quality Sorter** settings panel, or a dedicated settings tuned in this view.

-The quality **score** to determine the **Pick Label** property can be evaluated by two ways: using four basic factors sabotaging the images (blur, noise, exposure, and compression), or using a deep learning neural network engine.
+The quality **score** to determine the **Pick Label** property can be evaluated by two ways: using four basic factors sabotaging the images (**Blur**, **Noise**, **Exposure**, and **Compression**), or using a **deep learning neural network engine**.

 The first one helps to determine whether images are distorted by the basic factors, however it demands some drawbacks as fine-tuning from the user’s side and it cannot work along the aesthetic image processing.

 The second one uses an artificial intelligence approach based on `this model <https://expertphotography.com/aesthetic-photography/>`_ to predict the score.
 As deep-learning is an end-to-end solution, it doesn’t require hyper-parameter settings, and make this feature easier to use.

 .. note::